 Mastering Excel Power Query For Web Data

-Using Excel Power Query can unlock the potential of web data.
-It allows users to connect, transform, and automate data from various online sources.
 This guide focuses on three key areas: connecting to a web source, transforming web data in Excel, and automating data refresh.

 Connecting To A Web Source